-The Samsung Galaxy Watch 3 comes with genuine leather straps that match the casing’s color and contribute a more elevated aesthetic compared to the fitness-focused Samsung Galaxy Watch 2.
-I already know I wouldn't keep the leather bands on for working out, but can be swapped for sportier ones if I were to continue using the Galaxy Watch 3 as my daily driver.
+Better yet, the Samsung Galaxy Watch 3 comes with genuine leather straps that match the casing’s color and contribute a more elevated aesthetic compared to the fitness-focused Samsung Galaxy Watch 2.
+But the leather doesn’t fare well against sweat or water, so I’d swap them for sportier ones if I were to continue using the Galaxy Watch 3 as my daily driver.

 Samsung Galaxy Watch 3 display and watch faces

-The Samsung Galaxy Watch 3’s 360 x 360-pixel screen is sharp, bright enough to see in direct sunlight and always-on, but that's not what caught my interest in the first hours.
+The Samsung Galaxy Watch 3’s 360 x 360-pixel screen is sharp, bright enough to see in direct sunlight and always-on, but that's not what caught my interest.

 I'll admit, Apple Watch complications stress me out.
 I feel forced to use a combination of five different faces at once to see everything I could need throughout the day, and even then I wish there were more options.
 Enter the Galaxy Watch 3 with 80,000 different watch-faces and 40 complications from which to choose.

-I still need to figure out which combination of design and data brings me comfort on the Galaxy Watch 3, but I'm already sold on the weather-centric backgrounds.
-I can't explain why I never check the forecast before leaving the house, so if seeing rain animations on wrist doesn't help, nothing will.
+It took me some time to figure out which combination of design and data brought me comfort on the Galaxy Watch 3, but I'm a sucker for the weather-centric backgrounds.
+I can't explain why I never check the forecast before leaving the house, so if seeing rain animations on my wrist doesn't help, nothing will.